nbx0/NGS_training/README.md

 ## [Install Docker CLI (Command Line Interface) in WSL2](https://docs.docker.com/engine/install/ubuntu/)
 1. Open Ubuntu
 2. Uninstall old versions of Docker
+    {% include codeHeader.html %}
     ```bash
     sudo apt-get remove docker docker-engine docker.io containerd runc
     ```
+    - _If you have never installed Docker on your machine, you will see an error message about docker not being found.
+This is expected and you can move to step 3._
 3. Tell WSL2 where to look for Docker CLI tools
+    {% include codeHeader.html %}
     ```bash
     sudo apt-get update
     sudo apt-get install \